gosqasorg/home/README.md

 # Licenses

-Unless otherwise labelled, everything in the repo is licensed under the [Public Invention License Guidelines](https://github.com/PubInv/PubInv-License-Guidelines), which specifies different licenses for different kinds of matter:
+Unless otherwise labeled, everything in the repo is licensed under the [Public Invention License Guidelines](https://github.com/PubInv/PubInv-License-Guidelines), which specifies different licenses for different kinds of matter:

 Material | License
 ------------ | -------------